expectedparrot/edsl/docs/questions.rst

 Questions
 =========

-..
-This module contains the Question class, which is the base class for all questions in EDSL.

 EDSL provides templates for many common question types, including multiple choice, checkbox, free text, numerical, linear scale and others.
 The `Question` class has subclasses for each of these types: `QuestionMultipleChoice`, `QuestionCheckBox`, `QuestionFreeText`, `QuestionNumerical`, `QuestionLinearScale`, etc., which have methods for validating answers and responses from language models.